-- During the 45-day long identification window the door is open for additional investment.
+- During the 45-day long identification window, the door is open for additional investment.

 - Besides capital appreciation potential, there is an opportunity, too, for a current income flow.

-- Since you are investing in professionally-managed investment property, it is free of the hassles of direct property management.
+- Since you are investing in a professionally-managed investment property, it is free of the hassles of direct property management.

-- An investor can easily acquire a high value investment-grade property.
+- An investor can easily acquire a high-value investment-grade property.